CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 ### Where does false sharing come from?

 False sharing occurs when data from multiple threads that was not meant to be shared gets mapped to the same coherence block.
-When this happens, cores accessing seeming unrelated data send invalidations to each other.
+When this happens, cores accessing seeming unrelated data still send invalidations to each other when performing writes.
 This can lead to performance that looks like multiple threads are fighting over the same data.
 Let's consider a simple optimization case-study where a well-intentioned programmer optimizes code without thinking about the underlying architectures.

 ## Optimization Case Study